Nuremberg: Nuremberg trials

 Following the trials, in October 1946, many prominent German Nazi politicians and military leaders were executed in Nuremberg.

 The same courtroom in Nuremberg was the venue of the Nuremberg Military Tribunals, organized by the United States as occupying power in the area.

+In order to come to terms with the role Nuremberg played during the Third Reich, the city established the Nuremberg International Human Rights Award in 1995, awarded every two years to individuals or groups defending human rights worldwide.

 Geography

 Several old villages now belong to the city, for example Grossgründlach, Kraftshof, Thon, and Neunhof in the north-west; Ziegelstein in the northeast, Altenfurt and Fischbach in the south-east; and Katzwang, Kornburg in the south.
 Langwasser is a modern suburb.

 Climate

 Nuremberg has an oceanic climate (Köppen Cfb) with a certain humid continental influence (Dfb), categorized in the latter by the 0 °C isotherm.
 The city's climate is influenced by its inland position and higher altitude.
 Winters are changeable, with either mild or cold weather: the average temperature is around -3 °C to 4 °C, while summers are generally warm, mostly around 13 °C at night to 25 °C in the afternoon.
 Precipitation is evenly spread throughout the year, although February and April tend to be a bit drier whereas July tends to have more rainfall.